 - Columns are called fields: Each field stores a specific type of information, such as a name, phone number, or address.

-- Rows are called records: A record is a complete set of related data—like all the details about one customer.
+- Rows are called records: A record is a complete set of related data—like all the details about one specific customer.

 - Record IDs: Every record has a unique identifier, which helps keep information organized and easy to reference.